ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. note::

-  When ``git`` commands requiring credentials to be persisted are executed in subsequent steps within the same job, this vulnerability can be ignored.
-See `ignoring zizmor results`_
+  When you run git commands that require persisted credentials in subsequent steps within the same job, you can ignore this audit finding.
+For details, see `ignoring zizmor results`_

 **unpinned-uses**